safaal28/css_ellehacks/README.md

 ## How the App Works

 1️⃣ **Speech-to-Text**: Converts recorded conversations into text using AssemblyAI and identifies each speaker
-2️⃣ **Text Preprocessing**: Cleans and tokenizes text using SpaCy, redacts PII such as names
+2️⃣ **Text Preprocessing**: Cleans and tokenizes text using the NLTK, redacts PII such as names
 3️⃣ **Relationship Analysis**: Applies Cohere's Command R Plus model to identify attachment style, communication style, red and green flags
 4️⃣ **Results Output**: Exports findings as a PDF to share and disucss with their therapist
 5️⃣ **Observe Long-term Trends**: Compare relationship trends and reoccurring patterns over multiple conversations